Tax and Home EV Charging Reimbursement

 If challenged, the question is simple: "Can you explain how you calculated this?"

-- If yes, you are in good territory.
+- If "yes", you are in good territory.

-Advisory Electric Rate (AER) explained forbusiness mile reimbursement
+Advisory Electric Rate (AER) explained for business mile reimbursement

 The Advisory Electric Rate is HMRC’s published safe harbour rate for reimbursing electricity used for business mileage in company electric cars.